18F/ada-sandbox/pages/service-animals.md

        In most settings, a service animal will not fundamentally alter the situation.
 But in some settings, a service dog could change the nature of the service or program.
 For example, a zoo can keep service dogs out of areas where the presence of a dog would cause zoo animals to become aggressive or agitated.
 Service dogs cannot be restricted from other areas of the zoo.
 </details>

-## Asking A Service Animal To Leave
+## Asking a Service Animal to Leave

 A business or state or local government can ask a service animal to leave if: